MyParcelCOM/docs/content/api/resources/Invitations.md

 +++
 title = "Invitations"
-weight = 6
+description = "Invitations you have sent to friends and the users you have connected this way." weight = 6
 +++

 {{< icon fa-file-text-o >}}[API specification](https://docs.myparcel.com/api-specification#/Invitations)

-The invitations are used to invite new users to the MyParcel.com services.
-When you created an invitation it will be automatically send an email to the provided email address.
-If this invitation is used by a new user to register that new user will be linked to the account of the invitation creator.
+The invitations are used to invite new users to the MyParcel.com platform.
+When you create an invitation it will automatically send an email to the provided email address.
+If the link in this email is used to register a new user, that user will be linked to your account.

 ## Retrieve invitations
-To get all the invitations you have created in the past call the [GET /invitations](https://docs.myparcel.com/api-specification/#/Invitations/get_invitations) endpoint.
+To get all the invitations you have created call the [GET /invitations](https://docs.myparcel.com/api-specification/#/Invitations/get_invitations) endpoint.

-#### Sample request
+### Sample request
 ```http
 GET /invitations HTTP/1.1
 Content-Type: application/vnd.api+json
 ```

-#### Sample response
+### Sample response
 ```http
 HTTP/1.1 200 OK
 Content-Type: application/vnd.api+json